ODINN-SciML/ODINN.jl/README.md

 ## How to use ODINN

 ODINN's architecture makes it really straightforward to retrieve all the necessary glacier and climate data for both the initial conditions and the loss function of a problem.
 Here's a quick example based on a forward simulation for 4 different glaciers between 2010 and 2015.
-For more examples, you can check the [tutorials in the documentation](https://odinn-sciml.github.io/ODINN.jl/dev/forward_simulation/).
+For more examples, including functional inversions, you can check the [tutorials in the documentation](https://odinn-sciml.github.io/ODINN.jl/dev/forward_simulation/).

 ```julia
 using ODINN